-The nation got inspirations from his poems and songs during the Liberation War and all democratic movements and struggles.
+The nation took inspirations from his poems and songs during the Liberation War and all democratic movements and struggles.

-On the occasion of the birth anniversary of the national poet, President Md Abdul Hamid and Prime Minister Sheikh Hasina issued separate messages, paying rich tributes to the polymath.
+On the occasion of the birth anniversary of the national poet, President Md Abdul Hamid and Prime Minister Sheikh Hasina issued separate messages, paying rich tribute to the polymath.

-Dhaka University Vice-chancellor Prof Dr Md Akhtaruzzaman, delegation of different political parties, family members of the poet, activists of different social and cultural organisations and people from all walks of life will place wreaths on the grave of the poet.
+DU Vice-Chancellor Prof Dr Md Akhtaruzzaman, delegations of different political parties, family members of the poet, different socio-cultural organisations and the mass people will pay respects to him visiting his grave on the occasion.

-Bangladesh Television and other private television channels and Bangladesh Betar and FM radio stations will air special programmes to mark the occasion.
-Newspapers will publish special contents, highlighting the life and works of the national poet.
+Bangladesh Television and other private television channels and Bangladesh Betar and FM radio stations will air special programmes and newspapers will publish special contents highlighting the life and works of the national poet.

-Born on May 25, 1899 at Churulia village in Burdwan district of West Bengal in undivided India, Nazrul had to discontinue his study at an early age for earning his living as his father died when he was only 11.
+Born on May 25, 1899 or Jaishthya 11, 1306 at Churulia village in Burdwan district of West Bengal in undivided India, Nazrul had to leave his study at an early age for earning his living as his father died when he was only 11.

-Initially, Kazi Nazrul had joined a professional Leto troupe where he was introduced to the richness of Bangla and Sanskrit literature.
+Initially, he had joined a professional leto troupe where he got introduced to the richness of Bangla and Sanskrit literature.

-A year later, he resumed education and got enrolled in Matharun English School but dropped out from Class VI for poverty.
+A year later, he resumed education and got enrolled in Matharun English School but dropped out from Class-VI due to poverty.
 This time, he worked with a Kabi Gaan troupe and subsequently took up a job at a bakery.

 He joined the British Army in 1917.
-During his two and a half years of service, the young poet was introduced to Persian literature and learned to play different instruments following notation.
+During his two and a half years of service, the young poet got introduced with Persian literature and learned to play different musical instruments following notation.